bifromqio/bifromq-docs/website/docs/07_admin_guide/01_configuration/2_bifromq_sys_props.md

 title: "System Properties"
 ---

-Adjusting system properties in BifroMQ requires a deep understanding of its internal workings.
-While the default values for these properties are generally well-tuned for most use cases, making unnecessary adjustments can lead to unintended behaviors.
-It's crucial to note that these system properties are closely tied to BifroMQ's internal implementations.
-Consequently, they are not guaranteed to remain stable across different versions, emphasizing the importance of cautious use and thorough testing when making changes.
-System properties can be set via JVM startup variables, providing a flexible way to customize BifroMQ's behavior.
-For example, setting `-Dmqtt_utf8_sanity_check=false` disables the check for MQTT protocol-defined UTF8 string formats, illustrating how system properties can tailor BifroMQ's functionality to specific requirements.
+Before adjusting system properties in BifroMQ, it's necessary to have a thorough understanding of its internal mechanisms, as inappropriate modifications can lead to unexpected behavior.
+Additionally, these system properties are closely linked with BifroMQ's internal implementation and may not be compatible across different versions.
+System properties can be set via JVM startup parameters, allowing for flexible customization of BifroMQ's behavior.

-Below is a documentation table for BifroMQ system properties, outlining their keys, default values, and descriptions to aid administrators in making informed adjustments.
+For example, setting `-Dmqtt_utf8_sanity_check=false` disables the check for MQTT protocol-defined UTF8 string formats.

+Below is a table listing the system properties supported by the current version:

 | Property Key                                | Default Value                                      | Description                                                                            |
 |---------------------------------------------|----------------------------------------------------|----------------------------------------------------------------------------------------|